aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2l3evpn-aa.rst

 .. note::

    This lab exercise is focused on the VXLAN EVPN configuration.
-IP addresses, MLAG and BGP Underlay are already configured.
+IP addresses and BGP Underlay are already configured.

 1. Log into the  **LabAccess**  jumpserver: